OnionIoT/openwrt-sdk-wrapper/config/README.md

 ## Default: Point to online package repository

-By default, the `onion.feeds.conf` file will point to the OnionIoT/OpenWRT-Packages repo on GitHub.
+By default, the `new.feeds.conf` file will point to the OnionIoT/OpenWRT-Packages repo on GitHub.

 This is useful for Continuous Integration.